Marti113/marti113.github.io/resume.md

 # Special Projects
 Twitter Bot
-A responsive bot programed in Python using the Tweepy library, hosted on Heroku *Tweet #winning [@MartiK62382477](https://twitter.com/MartiK62382477) to see it in action*
+A responsive bot programmed in Python using the Tweepy library, hosted on Heroku
+*Tweet #winning [@MartiK62382477](https://twitter.com/MartiK62382477) to see it in action*

 Sweat Roulette